 From Agropolis to Ecopolis

-In this UN-Habitat lecture, WFC Climate & Energy Director Stefan Schurig talks about the need to transform cities into 'regenerative' systems.
+In this UN-Habitat lecture, former WFC Climate & Energy Director Stefan Schurig talks about the need to transform cities into 'regenerative' systems.
 The case studies on urban production, consumption and management of energy, waste, food and water are all extracted from a recent WFC report on regenerative cities.